mflorence99/lintel/README.md

 Lintel should support plugin installation and creation of an ESLint configuration from scratch.

+Lintel should support `extends` of locally installed configuration files.

 Comments in YAML files need to be supported.

 `eslintrc.js` configuration files are only supported in so far as they represent an object map and don't actually dynamically execute any code.